 So what about the bands that are a short-time fling?
 The ones who you’re “with” for an album or two, and two, maybe three years, but then they go their way and you go yours and you never cross paths with them again?
 For me there’s four that spring to mind.

 But those songs and that album faded almost as quickly as I discovered the band.
 By spring, when the snows had melted and the days got warmer and longer I was listening to something else.
-By the time they released their follow-up in ’93 I couldn’t quite muster the effort or interest to go out and buy it.
-It was their breakthrough album and their biggest seller to date, but they slipped from the spotlight in its wake.

 I have two Faith No More albums in my collection; 1989’s The Real Thing, which everyone had, and its 1992 follow-up Angel Dust.
 And if you were to ask 1992 me what album I was most looking forward to, it would have been Faith No More’s.
 They hit big in that short, sweet spot between the decline of hair metal and the onslaught of Grunge.
 That funk-rap-metal hybrid aided by the Anthrax/PE mash-up of Bring The Noize, and Ice-T unleashing Body Count.

 Yeah, I was a fan.
 A big fan.
 They were unique and fresh and exciting, and I nearly wore out my copy of Epic the summer I bought it.
 Every little bit of information I could find about their upcoming album was like Indy finding more clues to the Ark.
 I was so stoked for Angel Dust, especially when the early reviews proclaimed it a masterpiece.
 I watched with baited breath when MTV premiered the video on a Friday afternoon.
 I drove to the local record shop to plunk down money for it.
 It played in my car constantly that summer and in my dorm room at college that fall.

 And by spring 1993, I was done.